WVUHPC/2025-Introduction-HPC/episodes/302-tmux.md

 :::::::::::::::::::::::::::::::::::::: keypoints

-- "The main reasons to uses a terminal multiplexer are:"

-  - Protect programs such as text editors running on a remote server from connection drops by running them inside tmux.
+- "A terminal multiplexer protects programs such as text editors that are running on the login node from connection drops"

-  - Allow programs running on a remote server to be accessed from multiple different local computers.
+- "Allow programs running on a remote server to be accessed from multiple different local computers."

-  - Work with multiple programs and shells together in one terminal, a bit like a window manager.
+- "Work with multiple programs and shells together in one terminal, a bit like a window manager."
-"

 ::::::::::::::::::::::::::::::::::::::::::::::::